Sonia should take 'full control', 'mere culture of tweets' will not take party forward: Moily | Politics

 ''Indira Gandhi always believed in building the party from the bottom to the top -- Block Congress, District Congress, Pradesh Congress and AICC exclusively with loyalists of the party.
 We find that opportunists have crept into the organisation,'' he said.

-Hailing the UPA rule, Moily said Sonia Gandhi headed the National Advisory Committee (NAC) as UPA Chairperson and provided the most progressive and revolutionary law like the Right to Information, Mahatma Gandhi National Rural Employment Guarantee Act, etc.
+Hailing the UPA rule, Moily said Sonia Gandhi headed the National Advisory Committee as UPA chairperson and provided the most progressive laws like the Right to Information and the Mahatma Gandhi National Rural Employment Guarantee Act.

 ''Sonia Gandhi convened two or three meetings for implementation of the recommendations.
 But again our leaders failed us and watered-down the recommendations of the group and it was not Sonia Gandhi but her advisors who failed us,'' Moily said.